mixxxdj/manual/source/chapters/library.rst

 -----------------------

 .. versionadded:: 1.12
-   :guilabel:`Reload Track Metadata from MusicBrainz` and :guilabel:`Change BPM` context menu options.
+   :guilabel:`Reload Track Metadata from MusicBrainz`, :guilabel:`Change BPM` context menu options and :guilabel:`Cover Art`

 .. versionchanged:: 1.12
-   All related options are in the :guilabel:`BPM Options` sub-menu.
+   All BPM related options are in the :guilabel:`BPM Options` sub-menu.

 Right-clicking on selected tracks in the track list reveals the context menu: